 The Manjushri statue features the youthfulness that is commonly associated with him.
 However, this does not indicate that he is merely a youth.
 Instead it is believed that an enlightened being will see the world from a refreshed perspective.
 Therefore, one who obtains insight knowledge will see the world anew and be reborn.
 The youthful features and association with wisdom make the Manjushri statue a popular selection among students.

-Additionally, Manjushri is highly associated with the Manjushri Mantra “om arapacana dhih”.
+Manjushri is also highly associated with the Manjushri Mantra “om arapacana dhih”.
 The association is so strong that he is also known by the name “Arapacana”.
-The Manjushri mantra Tibetan has a slight deviation in pronunciation “om a ra pa tsa na d+hih”.
+The Manjushri mantra Tibetan pronunciation has a slight deviation “om a ra pa tsa na d+hih”.
 The Manjushri mantra benefits will enhance your ability to debate, memorize, read, write and absorb knowledge.
 Thus, it may enhance the academic performance of students.

-Also, in Vajrayana Buddhism Manjushri is a meditation deity who is considered to be a fully enlightened Buddha.
+In Vajrayana Buddhism Manjushri is a meditation deity who is considered to be a fully enlightened Buddha.
 This is a typical variation in the significance of Buddhist deities.
 As a result, in some beliefs the deity is a Bodhisattva and in others he is a Buddha.
 Therefore, Manjushri is considered to be both a Buddha statue and also a bodhisattva statue.
 Click here to learn more about the rich history of Manjushri.